sonic-net/SONiC/doc/port-si/Port_SI_Per_Speed.md

         CAUI-4 C2M (Annex 83E) without FEC - Host Assign (0x11) - Active Cable assembly with BER < 10^-12 - Media Assign (0x11)
       ```

       We will use this list to derive the lane_speed_key.
-We will iterate over this list and return the item whose port speed and lane count match the port speed and lane count for the corresponding port that were extracted from STATE_DB into the newly added dictionary (The mapping between ports and their speeds and lane counts as described earlier).
+We will iterate over this list and return the item whose port speed and lane count match the port speed and lane count for the corresponding port, that were extracted from CONFIG_DB.
       The existing method '_get_cmis_application_desired()_' performs exactly this task, so we will use it to calculate the new key.

     </br>